algoryn-nl/reachy-mini-desktop-app/README.md

 - 🤖 **Robot Control** - Start, stop, and monitor your Reachy Mini daemon
 - 📊 **Real-time Monitoring** - Live 3D visualization of robot state
+- 🏪 **Application Store** - Discover, install, and manage apps from Hugging Face Spaces
+  - Browse official and community apps
+  - Search and filter by categories
+  - One-click installation and removal
+  - Start and stop apps directly from the interface
+- 📚 **Create Your Own Apps** - Tutorials and guides to build custom applications
+  - Learn how to interact with the daemon API
+  - Build apps with the Python SDK
+  - Deploy and share on Hugging Face Spaces
 - 🔄 **Auto Updates** - Seamless automatic updates with progress tracking
 - 🎨 **Modern UI** - Clean, intuitive interface built with Material-UI
+  - Dark mode support
+  - Responsive design
 - 🔌 **USB Detection** - Automatic detection of Reachy Mini via USB
 - 🎭 **Simulation Mode** - Test and develop without hardware using MuJoCo simulation
 - 📱 **Cross-platform** - Works on macOS and Windows